LamAnnieV/Deployment_03/README.md

 ## Step #2 Download Repository to GitHub

-Github is the repository where Jenkins retrieve the files to build, test, and deploy the URL Shortener application.
+GitHub is the repository where Jenkins retrieves the files to build, test, and deploy the URL Shortener application.
 In order for the EC2, where Jenkins is installed, to get access to the repository a token needs to be generated from the GitHub and passed to the EC2.

 [Generate GitHub Token](https://github.com/LamAnnieV/GitHub/blob/main/Generate_GitHub_Token.md)

 ## Step #3 Setup EC2 Instance and Install Jenkins

 **Jenkins**
-Jenkins is used to automate the Build, Test, and Deploy the URL Shortner Application.
-To use Jenkins in a new EC2, all the proper installs to use Jenkins and to read the programing lanuague that the application is written in needs to be installed.
+Jenkins is used to automate the Build, Test, and Deploy the URL Shortener Application.
+To use Jenkins in a new EC2, all the proper installs to use Jenkins and to read the programing language that the application is written in need to be installed.
 In this case, they are Jenkins, Java, Python, and Jenkins additional plugin "Pipeline Utility Steps".

 **Instructions to Setup a New EC2 Instance**